Akuntsu language: Composition and reduplication

 Another way to form names is the composition of nominal themes, such as the formation of ororope ("clothes") from ororo ("cotton") and pe ("coating").
-The reduplication of the last syllable is also observed in Akuntsu, as in several other languages of the Tupi trunk and indicates plural, as between pi ("foot") and pipi ("feet").
+The reduplication of the last syllable is also observed in Akuntsu, as in several other languages of the Tupian family and indicates plural, as between pi ("foot") and pipi ("feet").

 Verbs

-Verbs in Acuntsú are divided into transitive and intransitive verbs.
-In general, they differ in that only transitive verbs have objects and, in Acuntsú in particular, there are certain limitations regarding the suffixes that each verb can take.
+Verbs in Akuntsú are divided into transitive and intransitive verbs.
+In general, they differ in that only transitive verbs have objects and, in Akuntsú in particular, there are certain limitations regarding the suffixes that each verb can take.

 Both, however, adopt the thematic suffix -a (in the case of verbs ending in /a/, -ø is used, and for verbs ending in /o/, it is replaced by -a - as in "ko", the verb "to eat", which becomes "ka"), which marks the verb in the most diverse constructions, independently of other inflections.

 Derivation

 Occurring through the addition of prefixes, suffixes and reduplication, the main role of derivation in verbs is to nominalize them or change their transitivity.
 For nominalization, the suffix -pa stands out, which determines circumstance (atʃo - "to wash", becomes atʃopa - "washer"), and the affix -i-, which only occurs in transitive verbs and forms a noun corresponding to the object resulting from the verb.
 An example is the formation of imi ("dead") from mi ("to kill").
 The change in transitivity involves a causative structure.
 It can be obtained by adding the prefix mõ-, as in kara - mõkara ("to fall" - "to make [object] fall") or the suffix -ka as in morã - morãka ("to jump" - "to make [object] jump").